Pardon My French (1951 film)

-The Lady from Boston is a 1951 French-American comedy film directed by Bernard Vorhaus and starring Paul Henreid, Merle Oberon and Paul Bonifas.
-The film is also known as Pardon My French.
-A French-language version Dans la vie tout s'arrange was also made.
+Pardon My French (released as The Lady from Boston in the United Kingdom) is a 1951 American-French coproduction comedy film directed by Bernard Vorhaus and starring Paul Henreid, Merle Oberon and Paul Bonifas.
+A French-language version released as Dans la vie tout s'arrange was filmed alongside the English-language version.

-Henreid said he made the film because it was a commitment "to an old friend, Andre Sarve", a French producer.
-He says it was a "pleasant enough love story" and that Henreid acted as co producer with Sarve.

 Plot

-A Boston schoolteacher (Oberon) inherits a chateau in France, but on arriving to take over the property she discovers it is filled with squatters.
+A Boston schoolteacher inherits a chateau in France, but on arriving to take command of the property, she discovers that it is inhabited by squatters.